-2. Turn to Your Existing Network of Contacts for Referrals
+Small Business Hiring Tip #9: Turn to Your Existing Network of Contacts for Referrals

-This can be as simple as reaching out to your contacts on LinkedIn or grabbing a cup of coffee with another business leader with whom you have a good relationship.
+This can be as simple as reaching out to your contacts on LinkedIn or grabbing coffee with another business leader with whom you have a good relationship.
 You may be surprised to discover they know a few strong candidates who can fill your staffing needs when you are hiring employees for your small business.

-3. Be Selective Where You List Positions for Applicants
+Small Business Hiring Tip #10: Be Selective Where You List Positions for Applicants

 Some small businesses will make the mistake of listing positions all over the internet on websites like Craigslist, Monster, Indeed, Zip Recruiter, and Glassdoor (just to name a few).
 However, taking the “shotgun” approach by listing information about your job openings everywhere can hurt rather than help your recruiting efforts.